 Nocturnal animals is an engaging theme you can do in your pre-k and kindergarten classroom.
 Save time and snag these hands-on and fun ways to integrate learning about nocturnal animals activities for Kindergarten.
 Nothing says October like learning about nocturnal animals in Kindergarten.
 Check out these great and engaging learning activities that save teachers time and bring learning joy to little learners with nocturnal animals activities for kindergarten.

 Sorting Nocturnal and Diurnal Animals

 One of the first things we teach while covering the topic of Nocturnal Animals in Kindergarten is defining and explaining what nocturnal animals are.
 Next, we can chart what we know about nocturnal animals.
 While doing this, I highly recommend including a discussion of diurnal animals.
 It is important to pick their brains to see what they understand and do not understand about nocturnal animals.
 This helps drive topics for learning about nocturnal animals.

 Background Knowledge with Books

-If your students are struggling with this concept or they need some background knowledge or information about nocturn animals, I suggest using the book Where Are Night Animals? as great nonfiction read.
+If your students are struggling with this concept or they need some background knowledge or information about nocturnal animals, I suggest using the book Where Are Night Animals? as a great nonfiction read.
 Another great fictional book is Goodnight, Butterfly book.

 Check out my entire list of nocturnal animal books here.